 History of the Division of Justice Services

-History of the DivisionPrior to January 1, 2020 and the passing of Senate Bill 1915, the Division of Justice Services (DJS) was known as the Division of Administration and was responsible for overseeing the Illinois State Police Training Academy, Fiscal Management, Communication Services Bureau, Bureau of Identification, Logistics, Firearm Services Bureau, Department of Innovation and Technology (formerly Information Services Bureau), Program Administration Bureau, and Office of the Statewide 9-1-1 Administrator.
+History of the DivisionOn January 1, 2020, the Division of Justice Services (DJS) was created as a result of Senate Bill 1915, replacing the Division of Administration.
+DJS is responsible for providing administrative and technical services and support to the Illinois State Police, criminal justice agencies, and the public.
+Prior to January 1, 2020, the Division of Justice Services (DJS) was known as the Division of Administration and was responsible for overseeing the Illinois State Police Training Academy, Fiscal Management, Communication Services Bureau, Bureau of Identification, Logistics, Firearm Services Bureau, Department of Innovation and Technology (formerly Information Services Bureau), Program Administration Bureau, and Office of the Statewide 9-1-1 Administrator.
 On January 1, 2020, the Office of the Statewide 9-1-1 Administrator and Communications Services Bureau were combined to form a separate division, the Training Academy was reorganized under the Division of Academy and Training, and the Fiscal Management Bureau was absorbed by the Office of the Director.
 As a result of the changes and the addition of the Sex Offender Registry, the DJS was reorganized into three distinct commands.
 Each of the commands plays a critical role in providing administrative and technical services and support to the Illinois State Police, criminal justice agencies and the community.
 On May 1, 2021, the Office of the Director announced the creation of the Regulatory Services Bureau (RSB) within DJS.
 The RSB encompasses the Offender Registration Unit and the addition of the Cannabis Control Office into the Division in a continued effort to provide high quality administrative support and improve efficiencies.
 This reorganization better aligned the administrative and regulatory functions and objectives of the work units within the same structure.

 A Colonel is appointed to oversee and guide the direction of the Division.
-The Lieutenant Colonel, Chief of Staff and Administrative Assistant II report directly to the Colonel.
+The Lieutenant Colonel, Chief of Staff, and Administrative Assistant II report directly to the Colonel.